 History of the England Flag (St. George's Cross)

-The St. George's Cross Flag, which is also the Flag of England features a white background with a red cross covering its entire height and width.
+The St. George's Cross Flag, which is also the Flag of England features a white background with a red perpendicular cross covering its entire height and width.
 The cross motif is a reference to the crucifixion of Jesus Christ.
 This design is one of the most recognizable in the world and forms the basis of many other flags.
 Its design is thought to date back as far as the 12th Century, when it was used to identify forces and civilians in the conflicts now known as the Crusades.
 The word "crusade" relates to crux, which is Latin for cross.

 The cross motif served as a symbol of identity during the crusades.
 Display of this cross indicated opposition to Muslim forces in the Holy Land, including Jerusalem.
 The Crusades were a series of attempts to gain control of these lands for Christian rulers.
 The St. George's Cross in particular, became extremely popular in Christian Europe from that time.

 The man who eventually became known as Saint George is believed to have been born in the Near or Middle East in the 3rd Century.
-He became a Roman soldier and was himself a devout Christian.
+He became a Roman soldier and was a devout Christian.
 His family heritage was Greek.
 He was a member of the Praetorian Guard, a highly skilled division of the Imperial Roman army responsible for protecting Roman emperors.

 Diocletian later ordered a persecution of Christians in the Roman Empire.
 Saint George was given the chance to renounce his religion but would not.
 This led to his execution, on April 23, 303.
 23rd April is celebrated as St. George's Day in many communities across the world to this day.

 The Cross of St. George was adopted by many states during and after the Crusades.
 It still features in the flags of Barcelona, Genoa, Milan, and many other municipalities.
 The country of Georgia, former part of the Soviet Union, is named after the man, and has the St. George's Cross as a central part of its national flag.